Nylon Tubing

 Medical plastic tubing is manufactured to the exacting standards of the United States Pharmacopeia (USP) and the National Sanitation Foundation (NSF).
 USP Class VI defines the requirements for biological reactivity, while NSF 51 outlines the use of plastics with food products.
 Medical tubing has to be translucent, able to be sterilized and reusable, and nonreactive with bodily fluids or tissues.

-NSF Standards that relate to Plastic Tubing are:
+NSF Standards relevant to Plastic Tubing include:

-Nylon tubing, also known as polyamide tubing, is a type of tubing made from polyamide resin, which has a strong resistance to abrasion.
+Nylon tubing, also known as polyamide tubing, is a type of tubing made from polyamide resin, which has a strongresistance to abrasion.
 It is used in high-pressure and high-temperature applications...

 Poly tubing is a highly flexible, lightweight, and durable tubing that is produced from polyethylene, a polymer that is made from the polymerization of ethylene.
 It is a very versatile form of tubing that has break and crack resistant walls...